We Hate You South African Bastards!

-We Hate You South African Bastards! was the second album by the Irish band Microdisney.
+We Hate You South African Bastards! is a compilation album by the Irish band Microdisney.
 It was re-issued on CD with the title Love Your Enemies to reflect post-Apartheid South Africa.
-The album consists of early recordings of Microsdisney before they moved from Cork to London.
+The album consists of early recordings of Microdisney before they moved from Cork to London.

-The cover art was designed by the Welsh musician and artist Jon Langford, a founding member of The Mekons and The Three Johns.
+The cover art was designed by the Welsh musician and artist Jon Langford, a founding member of the Mekons and the Three Johns.